moyen-blog/moyen-articles/Getting Started.md

 1. **Download a client**

     For the time being, there is a single CLI client available.
 [Install the client](https://github.com/moyen-blog/client-go) by following the linked instructions.
-Note that the [Go programming language](https://golang.org/) must already be installed on your machine.
+Note that the [Go programming language](https://golang.org/) (minimum Go 1.16) must already be installed on your machine.

 1. **Configure your credentials**